Enzybiotics

-Enzybiotics are an experimental antibacterial therapy first described by Nelson, Loomis, and Fischetti.
+Enzybiotics are an experimental antibacterial therapy.
 The term is derived from a combination of the words “enzyme” and “antibiotics.”
 Enzymes have been extensively utilized for their antibacterial and antimicrobial properties.
 Proteolytic enzymes called endolysins have demonstrated particular effectiveness in combating a range of bacteria and are the basis for enzybiotic research.
 Endolysins are derived from bacteriophages and are highly efficient at lysing bacterial cells.
 Enzybiotics are being researched largely to address the issue of antibiotic resistance, which has allowed for the proliferation of drug-resistant pathogens posing great risk to animal and human health across the globe.

 Classification

 Mechanism

 Endolysins are specialized enzymes derived from bacteriophages, viruses that infect bacterial cells in order to replicate within them.
 Because phages have coevolved with their bacterial hosts, the endolysin system is very efficient at degrading bacterial cell walls.
 Phages release endolysins from inside bacterial host cells that cleave the peptidoglycan bonds of the bacterial cell wall.
 Once the cell is lysed, the bacteriophage is able to release progeny virions into the environment which in turn infect more bacterial cells.
 In addition to degrading bacterial cell walls from within, endolysins are effective when applied externally and can lyse Gram-positive bacteria that lack an outer cell membrane.
 Enzybiotics utilize endolysins to combat pathogens, exploiting their ability to home in on specific bacterial cells, their nontoxicity toward eukaryotic cells, and a decreased risk of pathogen resistance because they target highly conserved peptidoglycan bonds.
 A rapid killing rate of bacteria has also been observed upon administration of endolysins due to the enzymatic mechanism, as have synergistic effects among different endolysins and in combination with antibiotics, improving treatment outcomes of bacterial infections.